 PFL Benefit Payments

-If eligible, you can receive about 60 to 70 percent (depending on income) of wages earned 5 to 18 months before your claim start date for up to six weeks within any 12-month period.
+If eligible, you can receive about 60 to 70 percent (depending on income) of wages earned 5 to 18 months before your claim start date for up to eight weeks within any 12-month period.
 The length of time worked at your current job does not affect eligibility.
 For more information, visit Calculating Paid Family Leave Benefit Payment Amounts.